-Figure 16 shows that performance of these protocols is close, with the exception of the short message range (in principle, the get operation involves request and reply which understandably leads to a higher latency).
-The MPI timings correspond to half of the round-trip message exchange.
-Unlike the message-passing implementation of the matrix multiplication in ScaLAPACK, our algorithm is using nonblocking RMA, which offers a potential for overlapping communication with computations [38].
-We measured this potential for ARMCI and MPI on our cluster platform (see Figure 15).
-In comparison to MPI non-blocking isend/irecv, ARMCI non-blocking get offers almost 99% overlap for medium- and larger-sized messages.
-Similarly to other studies [39, 40], we found the potential degree of overlapping MPI communication with computations to be less favorable: it sharply decreases after a certain message size (16Kb) as MPI switches to the Rendezvous protocol [29].
+Unlike the message-passing implementation of the matrix multiplication in ScaLAPACK pdgemm, our algorithm is using nonblocking RMA, which offers a potential for overlapping communication with computations [37].
+We measured this potential for ARMCI and MPI on our two cluster platforms (see Figure 7).
+In comparison to MPI non-blocking, ARMCI non-blocking get offers almost 99% overlap for medium- and larger-sized messages.
+Similarly to other studies [38, 39], we found the potential degree of overlapping MPI communication with computations to be less favorable: it sharply decreases after a certain message size (16Kb) as MPI switches to the Rendezvous protocol [29].
 Therefore, the use of nonblocking protocols in SRUMMA is expected to be beneficial when the problem size and processor count is increased, due to a high degree of overlapping of communication with computations.

 Our next communication-related test attempted to evaluate to what degree zero-copy RMA communication affects the performance of matrix multiplication.
 This communication approach allows the remote CPU to work on its own computations rather than be interrupted and involved in data copying on behalf of another processor.
 On the Myrinet with GM 1.X, ARMCI is implemented using the GM put operation and pthreads [35].
+Unlike Myrinet GM, IBM LAPI is not a zero-copy protocol, thus we could only use Myrinet to investigate the role zero-copy protocols play in performance of the matrix multiplication.
 The new matrix multiplication algorithm was tested when enabling and disabling the zero-copy implementation [29] of the ARMCI get operation.
-Figure 17 shows that zero-copy protocol is very important for performance of the new algorithm.
+Figure 9 shows that zero-copy protocol is very important for performance of the new algorithm.
 This test is performed on the Linux cluster with Myrinet, using: